PerrinMyerson/Search-Engine/README.md

 The reusable Rust `BrowserApp` API builds on the same frame-surface contract and owns browser-level state for tabs, navigation, scroll offsets, click/focus/ typing actions, and full-versus-partial repaint decisions.
 It is the intended state boundary for the upcoming native window shell.
-The `brutal-browser app` command now drives that boundary directly, can run `--cmd` scripts, can keep an interactive/stdin command stream alive across navigations and tabs, can load/save JSON cookie and localStorage files, can persist app-level visit
+The `rowser-browser app` command now drives that boundary directly, can run `--cmd` scripts, can keep an interactive/stdin command stream alive across navigations and tabs, can load/save JSON cookie and localStorage files, can persist app-level visit